nathanfaucett/js-messenger_worker_adapter/README.md

-MessengerWorker
+MessengerWorkerAdaptor
 =======

-MessengerWorker for the browser and node.js
+MessengerWorkerAdaptor for the browser and node.js